The Rising Entropy of English in the Attention Economy

 Inequality \ref{eqn:media_patch_criteria} includes a weaker condition for diet inclusion, $\frac{1}{\lambda_m \bar{u}_m} \leq \frac{1}{R_{env}}$.
-This suggests a minimal average size of information for diet inclusion given a level of information prevalence.
-Even if we increase the average information utility rate, $\bar{r}_m$, to infinity, there will still be a minimal size that information foragers will tolerate within a media platform.
-At low information prevalence, a lot of time is spent switching between items so that foragers prefer bigger information item sizes, such as books.
-As information prevalence increases, less time is spent switching between information items, so that foragers will tolerate media platforms with smaller and smaller information item sizes (Figure \ref{fig:viability_social_media}), such as social media.
-In plain language, Twitter only works in a world with instant messages --- no one would go to the library to check out a single Tweet.
+This indicates that information prevalence directly limits the minimal average size of information for diet inclusion.
+As information prevalence increases, foragers will tolerate media platforms with smaller and smaller information item sizes (Figure \ref{fig:viability_social_media}).
+More intuitively, Twitter only works in a world with instant messages --- few people would go to a library in order to check out a single Tweet.